-For entrepreneurs just starting, life can be tough.
+For entrepreneurs or the lean startups just starting, life can be tough.
 Things as simple as marketing, hiring people, and selling online can all be an uphill struggle.
 It’s no surprise that many don’t make it.

 Square, however, set out to change all that.
 With new wireless technologies and payment software, there was no fundamental reason why small-scale merchants could accept card payments.
 A change was needed.